Where to Buy Face Masks Right Now

 LA-based yogawear brand Onzie is making cloth masks from upcycled fabrics.
 Proceeds will be donated to health care workers across America through a donation to the Center for Disaster Philanthropy.
 Per Onzie's website, allow five to 10 days for your order to ship.

-Another Etsy option, these masks have a double layer of 100% cotton fabric.
-Lots of cute patterns are available, including this confetti-like print.
+Another Etsy option, this shop makes masks with a double layer of 100% cotton fabric.
+A bunch of patterns are available, including this vine-inspired print.

 Sportswear brand Daniel Patrick has masks in an assortment of prints and colors, all constructed from 100% cotton.
 Orders of $50+ on the site receive one free with code MASK.